Convergence Analysis of the Wasserstein Proximal Algorithm beyond Geodesic Convexity: Conclusion

 \section{Conclusion}

-In this work, we provided a convergence analysis of the Wasserstein proximal algorithm without assuming any geodesic convexity, which improves upon the existing rates when strong geodesic convexity indeed holds.
-We also analyzed the inexact gradient variant under an extra geodesic semiconvexity condition.
-Applying to the proximal training of mean-field neural networks, linear convergence of the entropy-regularized total objective is guaranteed, which is faster than the noisy gradient descent algorithm as observed in our empirical experiments.
-One future work would be the study of particle discretization effect of the Wasserstein proximal algorithm in the setting of MFLD~\cite{pmlr-v247-kook24a,pmlr-v235-fu24g}.
+In this work, we provide a convergence analysis of the Wasserstein proximal algorithm under a Wasserstein PL inequality, without assuming geodesic convexity.
+Our analysis also improves upon existing convergence rates when strong geodesic convexity holds.
+We further analyze inexact gradient variants under an additional geodesic semiconvexity condition.
+When applied to proximal training of mean-field neural networks, we prove linear convergence of the entropy-regularized total objective, and show empirically that proximal training converges faster than the noisy gradient descent algorithm.